bisq-network/bisq-website/_posts/2015-01-22-reality-check.md

 It seems the funding opportunities to develop such a project are pretty narrow.
 Hopefully not too narrow to allow our project to flourish.

-We are struggling with a problem not unique to Bisq.
+We are struggling with a problem not unique to Bitsquare.
 The problem of the [tragedy of the commons][14] is shared with many other open source projects.
 A huge number of open source projects fail to come to completion because it is so hard to find adequate funding models.
 Being not "venture capital shaped" leaves you often without any alternative funding options.

 The fact that we deal with money makes the situation more difficult as it introduces additional legal constraints, but it also hold some promise that there might be a solution utilizing the accessibility of bitcoin inside an application.